-CITrials is seeking adult volunteers living with PTSD to participate in our clinical trial.
+CenExel CNR is seeking adult volunteers living with PTSD to participate in our clinical trial.
 Post Traumatic Stress Disorder (PTSD) occurs when a person has experienced or witnessed a traumatic event in their lives.
-It can cause family, social and employment challenges....
+It can cause family, social, and employment...

 Volunteer for a Clinical Trial

 If you are interested in one of our studies or would like to inquire about upcoming clinical trials, please call Patient Recruitment for more information between 7am - 5pm Monday - Friday.

 Call 818-990-2671 now or fill in the form below and we will contact you: